roryt12/qmtech_wukong_debian_on_litex_naxriscv/README.md

 	make newlib linux
 	popd
 ```
 DO NOT SKIP this step if you do not have an already proved toolchain, especially for OpenSBI.
-It may takes some time to build it but you will not regret it !
+It may take some time to build, but you will not regret it !
 Put the toolchain in your $PATH and confirm that eg riscv64-unknown-linux-gnu-gcc runs

 3) I run the following to build a FPGA Bitstream: